SafeZone is our mobile app designed to help keep you safe and give you extra peace of mind across campuses in the city.

 All existing Security contact numbers remain operational and are supported.
 In addition to SafeZone, we recommend you save the relevant contact numbers you need within your phone address book.

 Your location information is only shared when the app is active and when you have either activated an alert or ‘check-in’.
-Your location is only visible when you choose to share it.
-Once you leave campus tracking stops and your location is not available to the University.
+Your location is only visible when you choose to share it, and once you leave campus your location is not available to the University.

 Your location data records are kept for 21 days to ensure that notifications can be sent to people you were near in the period people are symptomatic according to the current scientific advice.
 After this period these records are deleted and no longer available.